s7jaweig/EXML-WS-23-24---Planet-V2/README.md

   <em>Fig. X: Heatmaps for Bonner Münster</em>
 </p>

+The heatmap for Sliding BlackBox and Superpixel appears similar for Bonner Münster, with the building having the strongest influence, particularly the towers.
+The network classifies the tree in the foreground, which obscures part of the building, as irrelevant.
+The heatmap is stronger for Superpixels than for Sliding BlackBox.

 [//]: # (The first raw image chosen was a picture of Bonn Münster.
 The Planet-V2 predicted all top 5 guesses in geocells with German cities like Mainz, Cologne, Trier and Koblenz.
 These cities also have large churches that are comparable to Bonner Münster.
 The correct geocell of Bonn is in 4th place with 6%.
 The two approaches superpixel and sliding black box produced corresponding results.
 As expected, the analysis showed that in both cases the church building and the associated towers were the most influential factor in the neural network's decision.)

 <p>
   <img src="./readme/london_combined.png" width="350" />